reconquest/sould/README.md

 Error statuses:
 - `500 Internal Server Error` - this status can be returned only when sould have some internal problems, i.e. failed while reading mirror directory.
-     Error details also will be written to http response.
+     Error details will also be written to the http response.
-- `404 Not Found` - sould server didn't known about specified mirror.
+- `404 Not Found` - sould server didn't know about specified mirror.

 **sould** will try to pull repository changes on this request in the next
 cases: